Last Updated on May 30, 2023

 The 1/4-mile paved accessible trail leads to an observation deck with panoramic views.

 The higher altitude means flora and fauna mimic that of colder climates.
-However, it also means that the weather can be unpredictable and change fast.
+However, it also means the weather can be unpredictable and change fast.

-If you are hiking and hear thunder at any time, start heading back to your vehicle or start searching for somewhere safe.
+If you are hiking and hear thunder at any time, start heading back to your vehicle or searching for somewhere safe.

 New River State Park